 Ensuring that bird toys are always safe is important and yet often overlooked.
 Keep an eye on the condition of the toys.
 Toys are meant to be chewed on, thrown around, and banged, so it is only natural that toys get worn out with use.

 Be vigilant about frayed cords and material, cracked plastic, or anything else that might injure your bird, poke an eye, or collect grime.
-Hazardous or unsafe items like electric wiring and metal wiring should never be accessible to your bird.
+Hazardous or unsafe items such as electric wiring and metal wiring should never be accessible to your bird.
 Keep toys clean by washing with natural, scent-free soaps.

 Purchasing toys from reputable suppliers with bird-safe products can also go a long way in assuring safety.
 For example, look for vegetable-dyed toys and vegetable-tanned leather when reading toy descriptions.